 You may be nervous as you watch patient visits dwindle and new employee regulations take effect.
-Many of you have already experienced cash flow crunches and have begun to wonder how your practice will fare the pandemic.
+Many of you have already experienced cash flow crunches and have begun to wonder how our practice will fare the pandemic.
 Uncertainty can be scary for both private practitioners as well as large groups.
-Don't despair!
+Don’t despair!
 There are opportunities amidst the turmoil.

 Increase cash flow NOW

 - Telemedicine: This allows you to maintain continuity of care as you continue to generate revenue.
 The rules have relaxed substantially right now.
 All Medicare and Medicaid patients have full coverage for this service.
 For more information, see Dr. Lehrman’s latest blog post.

 - Dropship DME & Wound Care Supplies: Don’t stop your protocols!
 If you’d normally dispense a night splint for heel pain, you can mail the patient the night splint and bill for it on the date of delivery.
 Mailing DME is allowed!
 AMERX has a unique program that allows you to ship treatment supplies to your patient’s home.
 Send AMERX a prescription for the supplies, they will do insurance verification and dropship directly to your patient.
 This service allows the patient to receive high-quality wound care supplies while they stay at home.
 You can continue to treat their wounds, keep them out of the hospital, and bill for the wound dressings.
 Dispensing wound care supplies is a great way to increase revenue in your practice.
 A 30-day Collagen Wound Care Kit can NET about $650 in cash flow (Medicare).
 Many private insurances also pay for collagen.